zmargv/msm_associations/README.md

 ## Solution

-Once you've struggled for a while, it's okay to peek at [one possible solution](https://github.com/appdevfall16/msm_associations_solutions/commits/master).
+Once you've struggled for a while, it's okay to peek at [one possible solution](https://github.com/appdevwinter17/msm_associations_solutions/commits/master).

+The historical view given in the linked "Commits" tab might be helpful for you to retrace my steps.
+For example, here is [one small change}(https://github.com/appdevwinter17/msm_associations_solutions/commit/829852261b0d930d06261f43878cc195eac38b3d).

 ## Associating Directors and Movies